matrix-org/matrix-appservice-bridge/HOWTO.md

 ```

 Run the app service with `node index.js -p 9000` and send a message to the Matrix room and that
-message will be relayed to the specified slack room.
+message will be relayed to the specified Slack channel.
 That's it!

 # Full source